oxagast/sudo_skimmpass/README.md

 Compliation: <br>
 The actual compiling looks like:<br>
 `gcc -fPIC -shared -ldl -Wall -o /tmp/cap_pass.so sudo_lib_hook.c`<br>
 But to make things a little more simple, I created a Makefile.
-So:
+So:<br>
 `sudo make install`

 ## Caveats and Notes